-Induction training on this Policy will be provided to all new Workers and all Workers will receive mandatory training on this Policy on at least an annual basis.
+Induction training on this Policy will be provided to all new Workers and all Workers will receive training or reminders on this Policy on at least an annual basis.

-Group Personnel who are unclear about the operation of this Policy or its application to a particular situation should contact the Company Secretary & General Counsel.
+Group Personnel who are unclear about the operation of this Policy or its application to a particular situation should contact the Group Manager - Risk and Compliance, or in his absence, the Chief Commercial and Legal Officer and Company Secretary.